Firehouse, Engine Company 10 and Ladder Company 10: History

 Engine Company 10 was established on September 8, 1865, initially situated at 28 Beaver Street.
 Over the years, it underwent several relocations, first moving to 8 Stone Street in April 1867 and eventually settling at 124 Liberty Street on June 11, 1980.
 Similarly, Ladder Company 10 was founded on October 20, 1865, starting at 28 Ann Street and housed for a time at 193 Fulton Street alongside Engine Co.
 No. 29 before eventually moving to Liberty Street on July 1, 1984.
-The Ten House is unique among the 220 FDNY firehouses as it is one of only two where both an engine and ladder company share the same numerical designation.
+The Ten House is unique among the 220 FDNY firehouses as it is one of only two where both an engine and ladder company share the same numerical designation, the other one housing Engine 52 and Ladder 52 in The Bronx.

-On the morning of September 11, 2001, when the first airliner (American Airlines Flight 11) crashed into the North Tower at 8:46 a.m., FDNY units were in the middle of a shift change.
-The night shift was going off duty while the morning shift was arriving just around 9 a.m.
-A radio message from Engine 10 to the Manhattan dispatcher initiated FDNY's response to the terrorist attacks.
-Initially, the report indicated a small aircraft had struck the North Tower, raising hopes of minimal casualties.
-However, the collision of a second plane with the South Tower underscored the seriousness of the situation, prompting Engine 10's crew to grasp the significance of the unfolding events and take immediate action.
+On the morning of September 11, 2001, when American Airlines Flight 11 crashed into the North Tower of the World Trade Center at 8:46 a.m., firefighters at "Ten House" were in the middle of a shift change.
+Engine 10 and Ladder 10, usually the first responders to calls at the World Trade Center, were the first to arrive on scene at the attacks.
+Five firefighters, three from Engine 10 and two from Ladder 10, were killed in the collapse of both World Trade Center towers, while both companies' apparatus, issued shop numbers SP9402H and SL9406, were destroyed in the collapse.

-Following the events of September 11, 2001, both companies were temporarily displaced, yet the firehouse continued to serve as a vital command center throughout the recovery period.
-Despite being relocated to neighboring companies, Engine 10 and Ladder 10 remained operational.
-Subsequently, the firehouse was reconstructed, and on November 5, 2003, "Ten House" was ceremoniously reopened.
+Following the events of September 11, both companies lived in "Ten House" bordering Ground Zero for six weeks.
+The building, which had served as a command center in the aftermath of the attacks, had been severely damaged by falling debris and the collapse of the World Trade Center, however the foundation and structure of the building remained in good condition.
+"Ten House" was threatened with closure and both companies threatened with disbandment, however following an e-mail campaign to local representatives by Lower Manhattan residents, the FDNY instead relocated both companies to neighbouring firehouses on Duane Street and South Street.

+Both companies were issued with new apparatus, with Ladder 10 receiving a special livery featuring the American flag as well as the names of the six "Ten House" firefighters killed on 9/11, while the firehouse was rebuilt with $1.45 million in part funding from the Federal Emergency Management Agency.
+On November 5, 2003, "Ten House" was reopened, reuniting Engine Company 10 and Ladder Company 10 for the first time since late 2001.

-On June 10, 2006, a 6 ft, 7000 lb mural was unveiled on the side of "Ten House".
-The unveiling ceremony was attended by lawyers and staff from the national law firm Holland & Knight, who generously donated the mural.
-They were joined by former New York City Mayor Rudolph W. Giuliani, U.S. Representative Jerrold Nadler, and Fire Commissioner Nicholas Scoppetta.
-This monumental 56-foot-long bronze relief, characterized by its bold design, pays tribute to the 343 members of the FDNY, six of them from Ten House, along with volunteer firefighters who lost their lives on 9/11.
-Additionally, it honors those who continue to uphold their legacy.
+On June 10, 2006, a 56 ft, 6 ft and 7000 lb mural in tribute to the 343 FDNY firefighters lost on 9/11 was unveiled on the side of "Ten House".
+The unveiling ceremony was attended by lawyers and staff from law firm Holland & Knight, who donated the mural, joined by former New York City Mayor Rudolph W. Giuliani, U.S. Representative Jerrold Nadler, and Fire Commissioner Nicholas Scoppetta.